 I-2-1-35.Examination of Proposed Exhibits and Other Claim File Material

-The ALJ or the HO staff must provide the claimant or representative, if any, an opportunity before the hearing to examine the CF material that constitutes or will constitute the evidence of record for decision.
-The claimant or representative has the right to examine all material in the CF, not just the material the HO staff has selected as “proposed exhibits.”
-(See I-2-1-15, Exhibits.)
-Whenever possible, the ALJ or the HO staff will make the CF material available for examination in the HO or an FO to avoid unnecessary photocopying of the material.
+The administrative law judge (ALJ) or the hearing office (HO) staff must provide the claimant or representative, if any, an opportunity before the hearing to examine the material that constitutes or will constitute the evidence of record.
+The claimant or representative has the right to examine all material in the file, not just the material the HO staff has selected as “proposed exhibits.”
+See Hearings, Appeals and Litigation Law (HALLEX) manual I-2-1-15.

-Although an ALJ may suggest that a claimant or representative come to an HO or FO to review proposed exhibits and CF material, the ALJ cannot require the claimant or representative to do so.
+An ALJ or HO staff may suggest that a claimant or representative review a paper file and proposed exhibits at the HO or FO, but the ALJ or HO staff cannot require the claimant or representative do so.

-An ALJ may request that a claimant or representative clarify whether he or she wants a copy of all CF material (including route slips, file copies of correspondence, etc.) or only a copy of all proposed exhibits.
-Once the claimant clarifies the request, the ALJ must provide the material requested.
+When the request is unclear, HO staff should request that a claimant or representative clarify whether he or she wants a copy of all material in the file (including route slips, file copies of correspondence, etc.) or only a copy of all proposed exhibits.

-D. Action When the CF Contains Sensitive Material
+D. Action When Claim(s) File Contains Sensitive Material

-If the CF contains material that may be harmful to the claimant or another person, follow the procedures in I-2-7-30 F., Evidence Contains Information Which May Be Detrimental to the Claimant's Health.
+If the claim(s) file contains material that may be harmful to the claimant or another person, follow the procedures in HALLEX I-2-7-30 F.

-If the CF contains material that a source has identified as sensitive or confidential, and efforts to obtain release of the restriction have been unsuccessful, the ALJ may not admit the material into the record as evidence for decision or disclose the material to any other person.
-(See I-2-1-15 B., Documents Not Normally Made Exhibits.)
+If the file contains material that a source has identified as sensitive or confidential, and efforts to obtain release of the restriction have been unsuccessful, the ALJ may not admit the material into the record as evidence for decision or disclose the material to any other person.
+See HALLEX I-2-1-15 B.